zalando/postgres-operator/docs/administrator.md

 The switch should usually take less than 5 seconds, still clients have to reconnect.

-Major version upgrades are supported via [cloning](user.md#how-to-clone-an-existing-postgresql-cluster).
+Major version upgrades are supported either via [cloning](user.md#how-to-clone-an-existing-postgresql-cluster)or in-place.

-The new cluster manifest must have a higher `version` string than the source cluster and will be created from a basebackup.
+With cloning, the new cluster manifest must have a higher `version` string than the source cluster and will be created from a basebackup.
 Depending of the cluster size, downtime in this case can be significant as writes to the database should be stopped and all WAL files should be archived first before cloning is started.

-Note, that simply changing the version string in the `postgresql` manifest does not work at present and leads to errors.
-Neither Patroni nor Postgres Operator can do in place `pg_upgrade`.
-Still, it can be executed manually in the Postgres container, which is tricky (i.e. systems need to be stopped, replicas have to be synced) but of course faster than cloning.
+Starting with Spilo 13, Postgres Operator can do in-place major version upgrade, which should be faster than cloning.
+To trigger the upgrade, simply increase the version in the cluster manifest.
+As the very last step of processing the manifest update event, the operator will call the `inplace_upgrade.py` script in Spilo.
+The upgrade is usually fast, well under one minute for most DBs.
+Note the changes become irrevertible once `pg_upgrade` is called.
+To understand the upgrade procedure, refer to the [corresponding PR in Spilo](https://github.com/zalando/spilo/pull/488).

 ## CRD Validation